-For this post we will discuss Fraud detection case.
+For this post, we will discuss a Fraud detection case.
 You can download the data from the following GitHub link.

 What is Azure notebook:

-Azure notebook is an IDE that is used to develop the code in various languages (R, python, Julia).
-It works in similar manner as Jupyter notebook does.
+Azure notebook is an IDE that is used to develop the code in various languages (R, Python, Julia).
+It works in a similar manner as Jupyter notebook does.